-The NRA and gun manufacturers would never let a gun ban happen.
+Do you really think the NRA and gun manufacturers would ever let a gun ban happen?

 Surely you can see the NRA is the worst advocate of gun owners.
-These kids who are seeing their classmates being slaughtered are going to grow up and vote and push much, much stronger gun laws than the modest changes that have been suggested for years.
+These kids who see their classmates being slaughtered, who grow up doing active-shooter drills at school, are going to become adults and vote and push much, much stronger gun laws than the modest changes that have been suggested for years.
 Modest changes which the NRA refuses to agree to in any way.

 Gun manufacturers love these shootings.
 As does the NRA.
 They make tens of millions more every time massacres occur.

-And since gun owners and the NRA have literally no other solutions that don’t sound idiotic to normal people (like armed minimum wage security guards at every door at every school), then I have no sympathy for what is coming some day soon, and probably sooner than those in the NRA bubble expect.
+And since gun owners and the NRA have no other solutions that don’t sound idiotic to most citizens (like arming school teachers), then it’s hard to have sympathy for what is coming some day soon, and probably sooner than those in the NRA bubble expect.

 The NRA is not defending your gun rights.
 They are undermining them.

-Guns aren’t the problem.
+Guns are not the problem.
 Guns don’t kill people, people kill people.

-It is pure fantasy and utterly baseless to argue that the prevalence of ever-cheaper, ever-faster and more effective high capacity weapons don’t play a big role in the gun problem.
-Just like if we allowed flame-throwers and chemical weapons to be widely sold to the public for a relatively low price, we’d have more problems with burning and gassing killings.
-(Duh.)
+It is a fantasy to argue that the wide availability of ever-cheaper, ever-faster and more effective high capacity weapons don’t play a big role in the gun problem.
+Just like if we allowed flame-throwers and chemical weapons to be aggressively sold to the public for a relatively low price, we’d have more problems with burning and gassing killings.

 But what about a corrupt government?
 As soon as you remove guns, you remove every single protection we have from a corrupt government taking everything from us.

-Sorry.
 Your gun isn’t big enough, even combined with all the other ones, to protect yourself from our military.
-Plus, it is a silly argument pushed by NRA bumper stickers.
-You have your vote.
-If you don’t like the way our democracy works, then that’s unfortunate.
-But rising up against the government, like is proposed by so many marginalized crack-pot militia groups and white supremacist groups, is an illusion.
-Of all the different really thoughtless arguments, this one always makes me laugh the hardest.
+Rising up against the government, like is proposed by sideline militia groups and white supremacist groups, is an illusion.
+Of all the really thoughtless arguments against gun law reform, this one is the most ridiculous.
 And it’s time we stopped pretending it’s a legitimate argument.